ombori/grid-docs/console/releasenotes/README.md

 ### Alerts
 - App Analytics based alerts
 - Added `Device daily analytics session count` alert rule condition type
-- Ability to get daily notifications for devices which do not meet the specificied analytics session count threshold, in the previous day
+- Ability to get daily notifications for devices which do not meet the specified analytics session count threshold, in the previous day
+- Added "Is enabled" column in the rules list view
+- Hide smsRecipients field until sms cost/billing clarified

 ## 2023-06-29
 ### Alerts